LiliaFramework/Lilia/documentation/docs/modules/code_utilities/meta.md

 **Purpose**

-Checks if an entity is visible on screen within distance and FOV limits.
+Checks whether an entity is visible on screen within optional distance and FOV limits.

 | Name    | Type   | Description                                   |